jperichon/mogreet-php/README.md

 ## Introduction

-This is a PHP wrapper for the Mogreet API, stil under development.
+This is a PHP wrapper for the Mogreet API.
 Only a few methods are implemented so far.
 You can:
 - ping our service (system.ping)
 - send a SMS/MMS (transaction.send)